LuciaHeredia/TriviaApp/README.md

 If there are no more LIVES to use or we reached the last question, a message appears letting us know if we beat the Top score or not.<br />
 If we did beat the Top score, when returning to the Home screen we will see it there. <br />

+The app uses Firebase Storage, which stores:
+- all the images.
+- a Json file with all the questions and answers.